erkenes/docker-traefik/ReadMe.md

 You have to follow the upper instructions first.

-Add your cloudflare api credentials to the secret files
+To use the Cloudflare integration, you need to add your Cloudflare API credentials to the secret files.

 - `secrets/cf_api_key` for the api key
 - `secrets/cf_email` for your email address